-We are not overly religious family but I do want my kids to have the basics down and they can make the choice for themselves when they are older.
-While we are having fun in the kitchen making this cake we can talk about how it’s not truly about the Easter Bunny and the finding of the eggs.
+We are not an overly religious family, but I do want my kids to have the basics down so they can make the choice for themselves when they are older.
+While we are having fun in the kitchen making this cake, we can talk about how it’s not truly about the Easter Bunny and the finding of the eggs.

-The boys enjoy spending time in the kitchen with me whether it’s cracking eggs for breakfast, baking cakes or even just unwrapping cheese.
+The boys enjoy spending time in the kitchen with me, whether cracking eggs for breakfast, baking cakes, or even just unwrapping cheese.
 Time in the kitchen with my boys is so important to me for bonding time and life skills.
-Yes women in 20 years these boys will know how to cook, do laundry and clean up after themselves.
+Yes women, in 20 years, these boys will know how to cook, do laundry, and clean up after themselves.
 Cooking won’t just entail opening a can and pouring over hamburger either.

 - 1 box cake mix, and the ingredients it requires

 - 1 tub whipped frosting, and flavor you want

 - Egg cookie cutter

 - Preheat oven to 325.